Financing your startThe page was last modified:

 - credit from suppliers (with better payment terms)

 - advances from customers (ask for early payment)

 - operating loans from the bank, normally a small overdraft facility to cover fluctuating cash flows

-Your own funds are not always sufficient.
-If this is the case, contact a bank or other lender.
+Your own funds might not always be sufficient.
+If this is the case, you can contact a bank or other lender.
 The estimated risk in your business concept largely determines how much you can borrow and what security will be required for the loan to be granted.

-You can apply to Almi for a company loan.
-Almi Företagspartner AB is owned by the state and offers financing and business development for small and medium sized enterprises.
+You can apply to Almi for financing.
+Almi is owned by the state and offers financing and business development for small and medium sized enterprises.
 The combination of an Almi loan and your own financing or bank loan can give you access to more capital.

 Almi Micro loan

-Micro loans are suitable for entrepreneurs with smaller capital requirements and are primarily aimed at those wanting to start a business and to young entrepreneurs.
+Micro loans are suitable for entrepreneurs with smaller capital requirements and are primarily aimed at those wanting to start a business, and to young entrepreneurs.
 Unlike the company loan, no co-financier is required for the micro loan.
-Almi may lend up to 100 per cent of the capital requirement up to SEK 200,000 without security.
+Almi may lend up to 100 % of the capital requirement up to SEK 200,000 without security.